Alternatives to TrakGene: a 2026 field guide for clinical pedigree software

 Can I migrate from TrakGene?

-Yes via GEDCOM, JSON, or pedigree-image OCR.
+Yes via GEDCOM, GA4GH Phenopackets v2, JSON, or pedigree-image OCR.
 FHIR resources translate at an integration layer.

-Evagene Alpha is free and clinical-grade.
+Evagene Alpha is free and research- and education-grade (an academic, research, and educational pedigree-modelling platform, not a medical device).
 FamGenix offers a free Individual tier.
 QuickPed is free but academic.